RosaeNLG/rosaenlg/packages/german-adjectives/README.md

 * `gender` gender of the word; M F or N
 * `number`: number of the word; S or P
 * `det`: determiner; DEFINITE or DEMONSTRATIVE
+* optional adj data to enrich the standard adjective list with specific adjectives, also overrides the standard list entries; key value format (for instance `{'dick': ...}`); for the the format of the value see the output of `getAdjectiveData`, it must be the same.

 ## Todo